-Parents and child care providers can help prevent and slow the spread of the
+We can't stop every illness at child care.
+But the good news is that parents and child care providers can help slow the spread of the

-(influenza) is a respiratory illness caused by a virus.
 Flu infections are highly contagious.
-They spread easily when children are in a group with other children such as in a child care center or family child care home.
+The respiratory illness is caused by a virus.
+It spreads easily when children are in a group with other children such as in a child care center or family child care home.

-The flu vaccine is the best way to protect against getting the flu.
-All people 6 months and older need a flu vaccine each year.
-Babies cannot get vaccinated until they are 6 months old.
-It is critical that people who live with or care for children, especially newborns and infants younger than 6 months, get vaccinated.
-Vaccinating adults who are around an infant to prevent illnesses is often referred to as "cocooning."
+It is critical that people who live with or care for children—especially newborns and infants younger than 6 months—get vaccinated.
+Immunizing adults and children who are around an infant to prevent illnesses is often referred to as "cocooning."

-Children and adolescents with a chronic health condition, such asthma, heart disease, diabetes and disorders of the brain or nervous system are at high risk for flu complications.
+Children and teens with chronic health conditions, such asthma, heart disease, diabetes and disorders of the brain or nervous system. are at high risk for flu complications.

-A few minutes killing germs can go a long way toward keeping you and those around you healthy.
-As adults, we know to wash our hands often with soap and water, especially after coughing, sneezing, or wiping noses.
+Taking the time to wash hands and clean and disinfect surfaces goes a long way toward keeping germs away.
+As adults, we know to wash our hands often with soap and water, especially after coughing, sneezing or wiping noses.
 When you cough or sneeze, cough into your sleeve or arm or into a tissue.
 Be sure to dispose of the tissue and wash your hands.
-Parents and child care providers can do their part to kill germs and also teach young children how and when to wash their hands.
+Parents and child care providers can do their part to stop germs by teaching and reminding young children how and when to wash their hands.